nate-browne/CSE12_Redesign/Lectures/intro.md

 Solution: Quantify our algorithm speed and space in terms of *abstract operations*

-*Note: We won't get into the details (I'll leave that for CSE 21 and 101) but this will be a quick and dirty intro* *In general, we will talk about the average case upper bound (aka big O), but other measures exist.*
+*Note: We won't get into the details (I'll leave that for CSE 21 and 101) but this will be a quick and dirty intro.*
+*In general, we will talk about the average case upper bound (aka big O), but other measures exist.*

 Here's a table to build intuition about kinds of runtime: